xhajnal/video_bees/README.md

 | ----------------- | ---|----|----|--- |----|----|
 | # videos          | 68 | 68 | 60 | 56 | 52 | 48 |

+Skipping the runs which have multiple parts (3 occurences), where probably the camera was not recording for a moment.

 ## PREREQUISITES
 1. install [Python 3.9](https://www.python.org/downloads/)